KDE/homerun/README.md

 kdelibs 4.8

-## Package Manager integration
+## For packagers: Package manager integration

 You can integrate your package manager with Homerun.

 When browsing installed applications by category, Homerun can provide an item to install more applications from this category.
 To do so you need to:

-First, Create a .desktop file whose Exec= line contains a "@category" placeholder.
+First, create a .desktop file whose Exec= line contains a "@category" placeholder.
 This placeholder will be replaced by the category Homerun is browsing.

 For example, here is muon-discover-category.desktop: